Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

 BWXT Nuclear Energy Canada Inc. (BWXT), formerly GE Hitachi Nuclear Energy Canada, is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate a nuclear fuel fabrication facility, located in Peterborough, Ontario.
 BWXT manufactures nuclear fuel bundles for Canada’s nuclear power plants from uranium dioxide (UO2) powder.
-The BWXT Peterborough facility assembles UO2 pellets manufactured at the BWXT facility in Toronto into CANDU reactor fuel bundles.
+The BWXT Peterborough facility assembles UO2 pellets into CANDU reactor fuel bundles.
 BWXT has a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the site, determine concentrations in the environment, and to assess exposure to the public.

-The Independent Environmental Monitoring Program (IEMP) results from 2014 and 2018, along with conclusions of available health studies for uranium processing facilities, confirm that the public and the environment in the vicinity of the BWXT Peterborough facility are protected and that there are no expected health impacts.
+Independent Environmental Monitoring Program (IEMP) results from 2014, 2018 and 2019, along with conclusions of available health studies for uranium processing facilities, confirm that the public and the environment in the vicinity of the BWXT Peterborough facility are protected and that there are no expected health impacts.

 [ ] Guideline/Reference Level